Domestic Abuse

 Our commitment to you

-• Give you practical help, support and advice via our Customer Partners
+• React quickly to give you practical help, support and advice

-• Be sensitive and understanding when we discuss your housing options
+• Be non-judgemental, sensitive and understanding when we discuss your housing options

-• Work with other statutory and voluntary agencies to provide you with support
+• Work with or signpost you to other statutory and voluntary agencies who help you

 • Pursue, where appropriate, relevant action against those responsible for domestic abuse using the terms of our Tenancy Agreement